 A general conservatorship usually continues until the conserved person (called the “conservatee”) dies.
 Courts and conservatorship attorneys avoid the term “permanent conservatorship” because it suggests that the conservatee will never regain their independence.
 However, in most cases—particularly those involving elderly conservatees—that’s exactly what happens.
-The article addresses the termination of conservatorships upon the death of a conservatee.
+This article explores the role of the conservator of the estate after death.

-According to California Probate Code §1860(a), “A conservatorship continues until terminated by the death of the conservatee or by court order.”
-Thus, a conservatorship terminates by operation of law upon the conservatee’s death.
+According to California Probate Code §1860(a), a conservatorship continues until it is terminated by the death of the conservatee or through a court order.
+Thus, upon the conservatee’s demise, the conservatorship automatically concludes by operation of law.

 A final accounting, to be composed in two parts, is still required under California Probate Code §2620(b) for conservatorships of the estate: